When you think of design, your mind probably doesn’t immediately go to content writing. Those are two separate jobs, right? Not always.

 Depending on the answers to these questions, challenge your client and offer suggestions to help make things more simple, sleek and attractive.

-Busy CEOs and managers are prone to grammar mistakes and typos.
-They rely on a great design team to make sure designs are free of any errors.
-That means, as designers we are also copyeditors!
+Put on your copyeditor hat and KEEP reading it!
 Read it once, twice and then a third time.
 And then after the third time, ask someone to read it as well to make sure it all looks okay.

-Now that you know the essential steps in writing content as a designer, you’ll be prepared for the next time you are handed a design project with no copy!
-Yes, ask for more content or supplemental materials, but try to direct the conversation with suggestions on how they can help you create the awesome content they need!
+Now that you know the essential steps in writing content as a designer, you’ll be prepared for the next time you're presented with writing copy!

 Interested in chatting more with us about design?
 Contact us at email@example.com.